madmax828/GetEmailData/README.md

 Step 3: Use the Password in Your App
 - When configuring your IMAP application, use the following credentials:

-        Username: Your full Gmail address.
+        Username: (YourFullGmail@gmail.com)
-        Password: The 16-character code you just generated (do not use your regular Gmail password).
+        Password: The 16-character code you just generated (Do NOT use your regular Gmail password).
         IMAP Server: imap.gmail.com
         Port: 993 (SSL/TLS)